meapistol/Spectra-of-graphs/README.md

 Version 3 of the paper is now uploaded and includes a quite general combinatorial way to generate infinitely many isospectral pairs and n-tuples.
 The method is more general than that described in version 2.

 # Typos in paper
+I now think that star graphs have no isospectral partners and there are thus infinitely many graphs without isospectral partners.
+An interval is a star graph.

 # Licensing